iaretechnician/barebones-masterserver-wiki/Starting-A-New-Project-(VS-2015).md

 ![](http://i.imgur.com/zjGYz1z.png)

-Don't worry about the warning that executable cannot be found.
-You can change the path to it later if necessary.
+Don't worry about the warning.
+You can change the path to executable later if necessary.